Vatsy05/Gaze_exam_proctor/README.md

 ---

 ### 🔹 Audio Monitoring
-- Continuously listens through the microphone for **speech or background voices**.
+- Listens to the environment through the microphone.
+- If **voices or conversations** are detected for more than 1 second:
+  - Red flash warning (*VOICE DETECTED!*).
+  - Event is logged with a timestamp.
+  - A short **.wav audio clip** is saved in the `events/` folder.

+---

+### 🔹 Mobile Phone Detection (YOLOv8)
+- Integrates **YOLOv8 pretrained model** to detect mobile phones in the webcam feed.
-- If **sustained voice activity** is detected:
+- If a **cell phone** is detected:
-  - Red warning overlay is displayed (*VOICE DETECTED!*).
+  - Immediate red flash warning (*MOBILE PHONE DETECTED!*).
-  - Event is logged in `events/events.log`.
+  - Event is logged with a timestamp.
-  - A short `.wav` audio clip (~5 seconds) is saved as evidence.
+  - A short MP4 clip is saved as evidence.
-- Prevents students from discussing answers out loud or receiving verbal help.
+- Prevents students from secretly using their phone during the exam.

 ---